dreal/dreal.github.io/download/index.md

 Ubuntu/Debian
 -------------

-We provide a PPA for Ubuntu 12.04 LTS (precise), 14.04 LTS (trusty), and 14.14 (utopic).
+We provide a PPA for Ubuntu 12.04 LTS (precise), 14.04 LTS (trusty), 15.04 (vivid), and 15.10 (wily).
+At this time, it only supports amd64 architectures.
+Run the following commands on a terminal to install
-It supports i386 and amd64 architectures.
-On those systems, run the following scripts on a terminal to install dReal:
+dReal:

 {% highlight bash %}
 sudo apt-get install -y python-software-properties  # only for 12.04 to have add-apt-repository sudo add-apt-repository -y ppa:dreal/dreal sudo add-apt-repository -y ppa:ubuntu-toolchain-r/test sudo apt-get update